 You can take the following steps to reduce symptoms of dry eye at home:

 - Blink regularly when reading or staring at a computer screen for long periods of time.
 Wear sunglasses outdoors, particularly those with wraparound frames, to reduce exposure to drying winds and the sun.

-Nutritional supplements containing essential fatty acids, vitamins, and minerals help to decrease dry eye symptoms, therefore taking one every day may be beneficial.
+- Nutritional supplements containing essential fatty acids, vitamins, and minerals help to decrease dry eye symptoms, therefore taking one every day may be beneficial.

 - Drink plenty of water (8 to 10 glasses) each day to avoid becoming dehydrated.

-Most importantly, remember that as we age, a certain amount of dry eye disease is bound to happen.
+In conclusion, remember that as we age a certain amount of dry eye disease is bound to happen.
 It’s just part of the process.
 That does not mean, however, that everyone who ages will have DED.
-By monitoring the symptoms of DED through regular, comprehensive eye exams and detecting any advancement early on, you may be able to prevent, or at least slow down, significant progression and eyesight damage.
+By monitoring the symptoms of DED through regular, comprehensive eye exams and detecting any advancement early on, you may be able to prevent, or at least slowdown, significant progression, and eyesight damage.